RBingham99/tech242-AWS-linux/week4/day3/jenkins-jobs-for-our-first-pipeline/README.md

 # Jenkins jobs for our first pipeline
 ## Job 1
-Job one will run the tests on our jsonvh app.
+Job 1 will run the tests on our jsonvh app.
 To set it up:
 1) Click "new item"
 2) Enter the name of your job and click on "freestyle project".<br>